|

 Quorum

-A quorum for the transaction of official business of the college shall consist of a majority of the membership of the Board; less than a quorum may adjourn to a specified time.
+A quorum for the transact of official business of the college shall consist of a majority of the membership of the Board; less than a quorum may adjourn to a specified time.

 Appearance of Delegations